innopreneur/tannatci/README.md

 The client server is spun up at `localhost:3050`.

-The app deployed a smart contract.
-The factory contract is `0x02572BcD251d03e04594f5cb80e358ecF5DaB7AA`
+The app deployed a smart contract for the demo.
+The factory contract address is `0x02572BcD251d03e04594f5cb80e358ecF5DaB7AA`

 The local directories are mounted into the containers, so changes will reflect immediately.
 However, changes to package.json will likely need to a rebuild: `docker-compose down && docker-compose build && docker-compose up`.